OmarAguinaga/flight-checkout/README.md

 ## Styling

 All the styling was done using CSS and trying to implement BEM structure, another steep of this application if I had more time would be to replace CSS with styled components

+## The API

+GET "/seat" - Get all the seats, available and unavailable GET "/seat/random" - Get a random seat from the available seats PUT "/seat/:id" - Modify an existing seat (used to reserve a seat on the client) POST "/seat" - Create a new seat (not used on the client) DELETE "/seat/:id" - Delete a seat (not used on the client)

+For this part of the challenge, as for the one before I was not able to implement the feature to reserve the seat from 3 minutes until they pay.

+I used MongoDB with mongoose and deployed the DB on mLab.
+The database currently has some data and is ready to use.

+## The Sack

+MongoDB · Node.js · Express · React